-Early in the summer this year Sarah, artistic director at the Sub Rooms and myself started planning for a music project which aimed to reconnect Stroud with it’s rich artistic and cultural background.
+Early in the summer of this year Sarah, artistic director at the Sub Rooms and myself started planning for a music project which aimed to reconnect Stroud with its rich artistic and cultural background.

 The lockdown caused most of us to go stir crazy and it was so obvious that people really missed live music.
 The project had to be as engaging and inclusive as possible but also strictly covid safe.

-Jack Wimperis was happily building this astonishing world of light and art and he very helpfully put a stage right in the middle, surrounded by six separate areas for audience.
-Perfect venue for the project.
+Jack Wimperis was happily building this astonishing world of light and art and he very helpfully put a stage right in the middle, surrounded by six separate areas for the audience.
+The perfect venue for the project.